odeum/odeum-code/docs/developer/Experiments.md

 ## 8: ODEUM CodeJS experiments site in production
 How to set up a React website in production in a real world hosting environment.
 Which webserver to run, NodeJS is probably required, which version, and do we want to use Express web server or what?

+## 9: Deployment
+How to deploy updates to different customer servers and locations.
+We PULL with mandatory pulls for critical errors and minor hotfixes.
+Large updates is initiated by the client (customer).

+## 10: OAuth2 authentication
+MHK: